the-dev-syntax/Ecommerce-Template/README.md

 ```

 This adds a validation rule to the array.
 It ensures that the array has a maximum length of 5.
 If the array has more than 5 elements, validation will fail.

+## Dealing with teh [database] [mongodb]:

+make a project , then make a cluster0 [free], browse collections ==> will show database with all collections under it ==> here you can create databases or the sub databases [which-called-collections].

+---

+---

+## --------------------- changing any keys of the input of a product --------

+lib\validator.ts
+lib/data.ts
+lib\db\models\product.model.ts

+commented colors key to the three files
+added form key to all three files
+changes the value of brands to EV in the data.ts file